Notargets/gocca/dgkernel/documentation/DGKernel_design.md

-# KernelProgram Design Document
+# DGKernel Design Document

 ## Overview

-The KernelProgram system provides infrastructure for managing GPU/accelerator kernels with partition-parallel execution.
+The DGKernel system provides infrastructure for managing GPU/accelerator kernels with partition-parallel execution.
 It handles memory allocation, kernel compilation, and code generation to simplify writing high-performance parallel kernels.
 The system is designed as a general-purpose tool that users configure